Fle-bihh/matcha/docs/03-monorepo-architecture.md

 -   ✅ How minimal full-stack data flow is implemented

 Next docs (in `/docs`) can go deeper into **frontend architecture** (state management, routing) and **backend architecture** (layered controllers/services/repositories).

----

-Would you like me to add a small **diagram of the Docker network** (showing how `web → server → db` communicate inside Compose)?
-It would make it very clear for future contributors why we use `server:API_PORT` instead of `localhost`.